JasonLeisure/games/README.md

-### Updates to files 10/27/2023 Added in image to ascii art converter
+### Updates to files 10/27/2023 Added in image to ascii art converter.
+Also added a ascii snake game to games

 ### Updates to files 10/25/2023 Added in checkers game to games